SC verdict on Ayodhya historic, has brought joy and relief to both communities: Sri Sri Ravishankar

 “At this hour of victory let us remember Shri Ashok Singhal.
 Namo Govt must immediately announce Bharat Ratna for him,” he said in a tweet.

 “Only when Lord Rama wanted, the green light for re-building the temple is being given.
-JaI Shri Ram,” he said in another tweet.
-(AGENCIES)
+Jai Shri Ram,” he said in another tweet.
+(PTI)

+SC verdict on Ayodhya historic, has brought joy and relief to both communities: Sri Sri Ravishankar

 Editorial